Reef netting is a sustainable fishing method and a link to Lummi heritage

 But the tide slowly turned.
 Landmark cases in the 1940s and ‘50s ruled that tribal members could no longer be charged fees for fishing in their “usual and accustomed grounds” and affirmed their right to do so.

 Then, in 1974, Judge George Boldt handed down a decision in the landmark court case United States v.
 Washington, which is still disputed today by those affected.
-Boldt reviewed the Point Elliot Treaty and determined that area tribes held original rights to the fish — which they granted in limited fashion to settlers.
+Boldt reviewed the Point Elliott Treaty and determined that area tribes held original rights to the fish — which they granted in limited fashion to settlers.
 He also ruled that there should be equal sharing of fish as a resource between tribes that signed the treaty and settlers.
 Tribes were entitled to up to 50% of the fish harvest that “passed through their recognized fishing grounds.”
 Tribal members could also lay claim to fish bred in hatcheries as long as they “played a role in the breeding process.”
 Finally, for the first time, non-Native people would be limited in catch numbers by the state when needed in the name of conservation.

 But the damage to reef netters was done.